MicrosoftDocs/azure-devops-docs/docs/organizations/security/add-users-team-project.md

 	![...](media/permissions/project-settings-permissions.png)

 3. Under **Groups**, choose one of the following options:
-   - **Readers**: To add users who require read-only access to the project, choose .
+   - **Readers**: To add users who require read-only access to the project, choose.
    - **Contributors**: To add users who contribute fully to this project or who have been granted Stakeholder access.
    - **Project Administrators**: To add users who need to administrate the project.
 To learn more, see [Set permissions at the project-level or project collection-level](set-project-collection-level-permissions.md).